apache/pulsar-site/docs/administration-isolation-bookie.md

 ### Enable region-aware placement policy on broker

-Configure the following field in the `conf/broker.conf` file.
+To enable region-aware placement policy on broker, configure the following field in the `conf/broker.conf` file.

 ```properties
 bookkeeperClientRegionawarePolicyEnabled=true